- Category

 Defending Our Right to Exist

 However, the Ukrainian people refuse to be silenced.
-Throughout history, Ukrainians have resisted linguistic oppression, holding onto our language as a symbol of resilience and identity.
-Today, the resistance is stronger than ever.
+Throughout history, Ukrainians have resisted the imposition of Russian language, holding onto our language as a symbol of resilience and identity.
+Today, the Ukrainian language revival is stronger than ever.

 Across Ukraine, even in the face of immense hardship, even in occupied territories, Ukrainians are finding innovative ways to preserve our heritage.
 Online platforms offer Ukrainian language learning resources, and underground printing presses distribute banned literature.
 The defiance of the Ukrainian spirit is evident in the everyday acts of resistance—parents secretly teaching their children Ukrainian, artists incorporating the language into their work, and citizens proudly displaying Ukrainian flags and symbols.